ROCm/composable_kernel/README.md

 By default, "-j" will try to launch one thread per CPU core.
 This could potentially cause the build to run out of memory and crash, for example if you have a 128-core CPU and 64Gb of RAM.
 In such cases, you can try to reduce the number of threads to 32 by using "-j32".

-If GPU_TARGETS is not set on the cmake command line, CK will be built for all targets supported by the current compiler.

 Additional cmake flags can be used to significantly speed-up the build:

 INSTANCES_ONLY (by default is OFF) must be set to ON in order to build only the instances and library while skipping all tests, examples, and profiler.
-This is useful for libraries that use CK as a dependency.
+This is useful in cases when you plan to use CK as a dependency and don't plan to run any examples or tests.

 DTYPES (by default not set) can be set to any subset of "fp64;fp32;fp16;fp8;bf16;int8" to build instances of select data types only.
-Currently, building of int8 instances is taking a lot of time (the compiler fix is in the works).
+The main default data types are fp32 and fp16, other data types can be safely skipped.

-DL_KERNELS (by default is OFF) must be set to ON in order to build the gemm_dl and batched_gemm_multi_d_dl instances.
-Those instances are only needed for the NAVI2x platforms.
+DL_KERNELS (by default is OFF) must be set to ON in order to build instances, such as, gemm_dl or batched_gemm_multi_d_dl.
+Those instances are mostly useful on architectures such the NAVI2x, since of most other platforms miuch faster "xdl" or "wmma" instances are available.

 ## Using sccache for building